diligentlystereotypedinvestment/numbersense/README.md

 Approximation Problems are also incomplete

+Answers to Estimation Problems may be slightly off

 # Problem 1 - 20

 ~~1) ~~Addition, subtraction~~, multiplication, & division of Integers, Mixed Numbers, Fractions, and Decimals - Mostly Done~~